rosejoshua/JetsProject/README.md

 ### Lessons Learned

 My main challenge with this project was properly using encapsulation to manipulate the jet objects properly.
-I had placed too many method calls in my main app which had to be completely stripped down and the functionality rebuilt in the airfiled object.
+I had placed too many method calls in my main app which had to be completely stripped down and the functionality rebuilt in the airfield object.